BRIEF SUMMARY AND INTRODUCTION: Until just a few

 The age-old choice of entity in starting a business has

-partnership, or corporation.
-But now, not only do most
+recently did away with).
+But now, not only do most states

-states allow you to change your partnership into a "limited
+allow you to change your partnership into a "limited liability

-liability partnership," but there is also a new kind of
+partnership," but there is also a relatively new kind of

-business entity, which has recently arrived on the scene:
+business entity which has arrived on the scene and finally

 What, you may wonder, is this LLC entity?